SNBSLibs/Licensing.ActivationKeys/README.md

 ## Installation

+**Please note that this library is still being developed, and no NuGet package is created yet.
+Planned to finish development not later that 19 Feb, 2023.**

 The easiest way to install this library is using NuGet.
 Right-click on your project name is Visual Studio's Solution Explorer, select option "Manage NuGet packages", find package "Licensing.ActivationKeys" and install it.
 Or use the `Install-Package` command:

 ```powershell